 The plan was for some German friends to meet us at Andechs Monastery, to have dinner with us and enjoy some of the locally brewed beer.
 All of us enjoyed several beers, and a good dinner, in the court yard of the monastery - sort of a mini-beer garden.

 This used to be a great place for their excellent beers, but turned out that it was not as good as my memory of it was!

 Dachau Concentration Camp

 From our rental location in south-central Munich, it was only a 28 kilometer drive to Dachau, which like Nuremberg, was one of our major goals to visit during this trip.
 This is a somber place to visit!

 These concentration camp sites are maintained as "living museums" by German law, and in fact, students are required to visit a camp at least once during their school years.

 Bavaria started this law, in an attempt to deal with not only the right-wing extremists, but to improve children's knowledge of the Nazi horror years.

 The number of people who died in the Dachau concentration camp is officially given as 31,951.
 Dachau was opened in 1933 and was originally intended to house political prisoners and opponents of the Nazi government for the purpose of forced labor.
-After the advent of the Holocaust and Nazi Germany's "final solution" to exterminate the Jewish population of Europe, Dachau was used to house Jews and other groups who were targeted in the Holocaust, such as homosexuals, religious minorities, communists, and prisoners from German-occupied countries.
+After the advent of the Holocaust and Nazi Germany's "final solution" to exterminate the Jewish population of Europe, Dachau was used to house Jews and other groups who were targeted in the Holocaust, such as homosexuals, gypsies, religious minorities, communists, and prisoners from German-occupied countries.
 The camp was liberated by American forces on April 29, 1945.

 The original Nazi SS barracks were converted into a museum, filled with pictures and memorabilia from when the camp was a horrifying prison.
 The original prisoner barracks had been torn down after the war, but some have been re-created in order to enable camp visitors to see what living conditions were like there.